LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 We make this precise by defining what we will call the *learner presheaf* and by providing a locally consistent family of learners (i.e., compatible sections of the presheaf) that cannot be globally consistent (i.e., the presheaf does not have global sections).

-I'm not aware of work in this direction<d-footnote>Closest seems to come <d-cite key="Bowles2023"></d-cite>, but they don't use sheaves.
-If you know of some work, I'd be very happy to hear about it.</d-footnote>, but it promises to make applicable the powerful tools of contextuality to machine learning.
+I'm not aware of work in this specific direction<d-footnote>Closest seems to come <d-cite key="Bowles2023"></d-cite>, but they don't use sheaves.
+If you know of some work, I'd be very happy to hear about it.</d-footnote>, but it promises an application of the powerful contextuality tools to machine learning.

 - [x] A quick introduction to statistical learning theory as the classic theory of machine learning
 - [x] A statement of the No-Free-Lunch theorem saying that a universal learner doesn't exist